monday-sun/humans.build.software/migration-plan.md

       - ✅ Updated astro.config.mjs with the correct site URL
       - ✅ Successfully ran `npm install` and `npm run dev` from the root

-  4. Configure basic site settings (e.g., in theme-specific files like `src/data/site.js` or `astro.config.mjs`, verify location): (0.5 days)
+  4.  ✅ Configure basic site settings (e.g., in theme-specific files like `src/data/site.js` or `astro.config.mjs`, verify location): (0.5 days)

-      - Update site name, URL, author, metadata defaults
-      - Configure analytics or other settings as needed
-      - Set up proper paths based on deployment plan
+      - ✅ Created a centralized site configuration file at `src/data/site.js`
+      - ✅ Set up shared metadata values (site name, description, author, etc.) from the original Jekyll site
+      - ✅ Updated component files to use the shared configuration:
+        - Modified `DefaultLayout.astro` to use siteConfig as defaults
+        - Updated `SiteMeta.astro` to use siteConfig as defaults
+        - Revised `Hero.astro` to display the site name and description from siteConfig
+      - ✅ Created documentation at `docs/technical/site_configuration.md`
+      - ✅ Updated the homepage to use the site name from the configuration

   5. Define Blog Content Collection and Migrate Posts: (1-1.5 days)